Why Change Moratoriums Don't Work

 Moving Forward #

-The cloud-native world demands a different approach to change management.
+The cloud-native world of SaaS, PaaS, etc demands a different approach to change management.
 You can’t achieve the reliability and agility modern businesses need through periodic freezes and heavyweight processes.

 Instead, invest in the practices that actually improve stability: better testing, faster feedback loops, improved observability, and a culture that values both velocity and reliability.